 For all media, advertising and feature inquiries email firstname.lastname@example.org

-Here at Honeymoon Backpackers we honour transparency!
+Here at Honeymoon Backpackers, we honour transparency!
 Included are some affiliate links within this article, so if you book anything through our links we will earn a tiny commission at no extra cost to you.
-We strive to give our readers the best recommendations based on value for money and romantic qualities.
+We strive to give our readers the best recommendations.
 Your support helps keep our site running, so help us help you!